 An important aspect of student life at Grace College is corporate worship and fellowship.
 Therefore, regular attendance at chapel is required of all full-time students.

 As part of Grace College’s commitment to a distinctive lifestyle and experience, students are to refrain from the use of alcoholic beverages, illegal drugs, tobacco, sexual misconduct, coarse or obscene language, or any other conduct inconsistent with the Christian values or the goals and traditions of the college, including morally degrading media and literature.

-It should be understood that any behavior which indicates that an enrolled student has little regard for living a life honoring to God, or whose conduct evidences a spirit of disregard for the college standards, will be sufficient reason for disciplinary action or dismissal.
+It should be understood that any behavior indicating that an enrolled student has little regard for living a life honoring to God or whose conduct evidences a spirit of disregard for the college standards will be sufficient reason for disciplinary action or dismissal.